 Audra is a 30-something married lesbian with a thing for literary fiction and historical novels.
 But she’s also having a pretty torrid affair with gritty noir and some paranormal /supernatural fiction.
 She loves interesting heroines, gorgeous prose, place as character, and the occasional werewolf.
 Like her favorite people in the world, ‘bookworm’ could be her middle name, and she never travels without something to read.
 (Which is why she so love her e-reader!)
 Audra is an Air Force brat currently living in Boston, where she works full-time for a non-profit.

-Charlotte Lynn (A Novel Review)
+Charlotte Lynn (A Soccer Mom’s Book Blog)

 Cindi Braby (Utah Moms Life)

 Cindi is a wife and mother of five young children.
 After a crazy day running a household, she loves nothing more than unwinding with a great book.
 Earning a bachelor’s degree in English, Cindi developed a deep love for great literature.
 She’s been blogging about her family for years and began adding book reviews to the blog because reading is such an important part of her life and she’s passionate about inspiring others to read good books.
 She hosts a neighborhood book club that meets once a month and regularly stays at her home into the wee hours of the morning.

 Colleen lives in New York City and works in the pharmaceutical industry.
 When not reading, she loves to travel – the more far-flung, the better!
 She has a special interest in immigrant literature and hosts The Immigrant Stories Challenge at her blog.